Oath of Bereg: Background

 Since the establishment of the Kingdom of Hungary at the turn of the 10th and 11th centuries, the Hungarians demonstrated a tolerant attitude towards Jews and Muslims (also called Böszörménys).
 The presence of non-Christian merchants in the kingdom was due to its role as a crossroad of trading routes leading towards Constantinople, Regensburg and Kiev.
 Géza II, who ruled Hungary in the mid-12th century, even employed Muslim soldiers who had been recruited from among the peoples of the Eurasian steppes.
 Nevertheless, the employment of non-Christian officials in administrative functions also had tradition too in Hungary: a royal charter of Coloman, King of Hungary from 1111 refer to "agents" of the royal treasury, who were of "Khalyzians" (Muslims).

 Andrew II ascended the Hungarian throne in 1205, following years of struggle with his brother Emeric.
 He introduced a new policy for royal grants, which he called "new institutions" in one of his charters.
 He distributed large portions of the royal domain—royal castles and all estates attached to them—as inheritable grants to his supporters, declaring that "the best measure of a royal grant is its being immeasurable."
 Royal revenues decreased, which led to the introduction of new taxes and their farming out to wealthy Muslims and Jews.
 The new methods of raising funds for the royal treasury created widespread unrest.
 Andrew also employed Jews and Muslims to administer royal revenues, which caused a discord between the monarch and the Holy See starting in the early 1220s.
 The first known sign of this is that Pope Honorius III requested King Andrew II and Queen Yolanda of Courtenay to abandon the employment of Jews and Muslim in royal administration in April 1221.
 He also sought to reach to prohibit non-Christians to hold Christian slaves.
 The complaints of popes reflected the resolutions of the Fourth Council of the Lateran (1215) against the non-Christian subjects.

 When a group of discontented lords assumed power in the spring of 1222, they forced Andrew to issue the Golden Bull of 1222, which prohibited the employment of Muslims and Jews in royal administration.
-Despite Andrew continued to employ them in the subsequent years, according to a letter of Pope Honorius III to Ugrin Csák, Archbishop of Kalocsa and his subordinates in August 1225, blaming the prelate of tolerating the violation of the prohibition in the realm, and even in his own archdiocese.
+Andrew continued to employ them in the subsequent years, according to a letter of Pope Honorius III to Ugrin Csák, Archbishop of Kalocsa and his subordinates in August 1225, blaming the prelate of tolerating the violation of the prohibition in the realm, and even in his own archdiocese.
 Pope Gregory referred to the Councils of Toledo and its confirmation by the Fourth Council of the Lateran that non-Christians were forbidden to hold public office.
 This ban was confirmed when Andrew II, urged by the prelates, issued the Golden Bull's new variant in 1231, which authorized the Archbishop of Esztergom to excommunicate him in case of his departure from its provisions.